lottekoblens/TVshows/README.md

 ## Unit testing

 Before this assignment I never performed unit tests.
 I did try to implement the unit tests and eventually I got it to work.
 I think they could be performed  better, but for the first time writing unit tests I think it is a good start.
+Unfortunately I was not able to write unit tests for all files.